Train Smarter: Have a Plan by Mick Wall

 This straightforward strength advice comes from the fantastic book, “New Functional Training for Sports” by Michael Boyle.

-I can heartily recommend picking up a copy as it has photo and video detail for all of the above exercises and descriptions how to progress each one as you get stronger.
+I can heartily recommend picking up a copy as it has photo and video detail for all of the above exercises and descriptions of how to progress each one as you get stronger.

 Running Drills and Plyometric Exercises